Bombadil-Tom/client-page-challenge/README.md

 # Client Page Challenge, Frontend Exercise

+## How to start

+I used the `create-react-app` package for this challange.
+In order to start my app locally simply run `npm i` and `npm run start`.
+Below I posted a couple of my thoughts.

 ## Database scheme

 * Since PostgreSQL as a database was mentioned I'm assuming there would be tables for `Company`, `VisaType` and `Client`: